Brazil chicken production and exports seen rising in 2023 -industry group

 SAO PAULO, Dec 15 (Reuters) - Brazilian chicken processors including heavyweights JBS SA JBSS3.SA and BRF SA BRFS3.SA will collectively increase output and exports in the new year, projections from meat industry group ABPA showed on Thursday.

-ABPA said Brazil, the world's largest chicken exporter and second biggest producer, will process up to 14.750 million tonnes of chicken meat next year while it will also raise exports by up to 8.5% to an estimated 5.2 million tonnes.
+Brazilian companies will process up to 14.750 million tonnes of chicken meat in 2023 while they are also poised to raise exports by up to 8.5% to an estimated 5.2 million tonnes, the data showed.

+Ricardo Santin, ABPA president, said Brazil can increase its global share of chicken exports even as local companies grapple with higher corn prices and increases in packaging and fuel costs.

+Santin said 100 kilograms (220 pounds) of Brazilian broiler chicken is priced at around 146 euros ($156) compared with 263 euros for the European Union product and around 268 euros for U.S. chicken.

 ((ana.mano@thomsonreuters.com; Tel: +55-11-5644-7704; Mob: +55-119-4470-4529; Reuters Messaging: ana.mano.thomsonreuters.com@reuters.net))